Student FAQs for COVID-19

 Help with studying online

 Where can I get help with online learning?

-To support new La Trobe students beginning their course online we have designed the La Trobe Guide to Studying Online available through our Learning Management System (LMS).
+To support students to feel confident learning in the online classroom, we have designed the La Trobe Guide to Studying Online available through our Learning Management System (LMS).
 The guide provides practical tips and guidance to support you as you begin studying online.
-This LMS subject is available for all students – enrol via the website.
+This LMS subject is available for all students – enrol via LMS.

 Where can I access recorded lectures?

 Your subject coordinator will provide information regarding the format of your classes.
 This may include live streaming or webinar at the scheduled class time or pre-recorded content.
 Your subject coordinator may also arrange Zoom sessions for tutorials and workshops or utilise the discussion board in the LMS.

 If my classes are by Zoom will they be recorded, and can I opt out of being recorded?